leoman730/d8docs/docs/weeklyupdate.md

 # Weekly Update

+## May 28th, 2018 (week #3)

+### Questions
+- What is the status for protected page clean up?
+- What is the status for the invalid menu items?
+    - Invalid menu deleted from live site?
+[Status](https://docs.google.com/spreadsheets/d/1hRQsA26YvzzE_rXdJCr-O0Xp8cH_fZo8iI27VrJvSl8/edit#gid=0)
+- How draft works in D8?

+### Discusstion

+### To do
+- Custom module migration
+    - Protected Page for CF
+    - Event Calendar

 ## May 21th, 2018 (week #2)

 ### Questions
 - What is the status for protected page clean up?
 - What is the status for the invalid menu items?
 - Are all users in the system active?
+    - Need content purge
 - Should workbench assignment manually migrate?

 ### Discusstion